 Clearly DeNiro and Hightower weren’t connecting in a meaningful way.
 If there were problems, the two weren’t sitting down to discuss them.
 Or, if they discussed their problems, they weren’t finding a way to effectively identify and resolve the difficulty.
 As every long-time married couple knows, partner communication in marriage is more important than sex.
 Without it, the marriage partners experience a disconnect accompanied by loneliness, anger and/or resentment.

 The Five-Year Marriage recognizes the communication cornerstone…and human nature.
-They are the foundation for shifting the marriage paradigm in your favor.
 Here’s how:

 - Time-Limits.
 It’s human nature to put things off until you have to do it.
 Most people are motivated by deadlines.
 The Five-Year Marriage has the built-in end date of five years.
 Partners cannot lull themselves into thinking they unlimited time (’til death) to fix a problem.
 They have five years.
 It creates an incentive for communication, as well as a method for action and accountability.

-- First they “high five” what’s going right
+- Start the meeting with a “high five” list of what’s going right

-If the problem isn’t being resolved, the couple can identify the need for mediation or counseling – before resentment builds up and turns to hate or apathy.
+If the problem isn’t being resolved, go for mediation or counseling – before resentment builds up and turns to hate or apathy.
 And before one partner feels so disconnected to the relationship that s/he files for divorce and blindsides the other.

 To learn more about the Five-Year Marriage, join the Five-Year Marriage community.
 When you do, you will get a download link for my article on “The Four Traits in a Partner to Avoid at All Costs.”